🎓 Program Overview

 - State management: sharing application state (database pools, config, caches) across handlers with Arc

-- JSON request validation: using Serde and the validator crate for compile-time and runtime validation
+- JSON request validation: using Serde and the validator crate

 - Error handling in Axum: defining application error types that implement IntoResponse